Precision vs. Recall: Key Differences and Use Cases

 What are precision and recall?

 Precision and recall are key metrics for evaluating machine learning models, especially in classification tasks.
-Precision gauges the proportion of correct positive predictions.
+Precision gauges the proportion of correct optimistic predictions.
 Recall, on the other hand, measures the proportion of actual positives correctly identified.

 Why are precision and recall important?